YHhaoareyou/anti_corona_front/README.md

 # Anti-Corona Front

 [Website link](http://anti-corona-front.herokuapp.com)
-A simple platform for people to share information of supplies they want to exchange as well as contact information to people in the same country.
+A simple platform for people to share information of disease prevention supplies they want to exchange as well as contact information to people in the same country.
+Users can make posts of what supplies they need, what supplies they can offer, time and place to exchange.
+Users can also filter and look for posts suiting their demand, and obtain contact information of whom they want to exchange with.

 ### Motivation